-2.4.
+3.4.
 URI Signing Package Attribute

 The URI Signing Package Attribute is an encapsulation container for the URI Signing Information Elements defined in the previous sections.
 The URI Signing Information Elements are encoded and stored in this attribute.
-URI Signing Package Attribute is appended to the Original URI to create the Signed URI.
+In the case of a Signed URI, the URI Signing Package Attribute is appended to the Original URI to create the Signed URI.
+In the case of a Signed Token, the URI Signing Package Attribute can be communicated via the query string component of a URI, via a dedicated HTTP header, or as an HTTP Cookie.